Ehanlion/mist_obsidian/0. The South-East Mountains/The Followers of Grumbar/Grumbar.md

 # The Sleeping of Grumbar
 Shrines, whispering in dreams, and a faint call draw those who wander the mountains to the following of Grumbar.
 However, the god himself slumbers; his essence weak and scattered across the mountains.
 His followers seek to rebuild his soul so that he can awaken once more to lead them.
 # Enemies of Grumbar
-Grumbar hates [[The Iron-fist Marauders]] for their defiling of the great mountains and the creation of [[The Red-Stone Pass]].
+Grumbar hates [[The Iron-fist Marauders]] for their defiling of the great mountains and the creation of [[The Blood-Stone Pass]].
 Grumbar sees it as an atrocity and an abomination and he sends his followers to destroy what has been built.